jslarve/ListMarkClass/README.md

 ## NOTE:
 ### In Clarion 10, there is a limit of 65536 records in the queue.
 Marking still works if there are more records, but the marked records don't display correctly when they are marked programmatically.

+### *Also, this class is not suitable for a page loaded browse.
+It is only for standard listboxes.
+At the time of this writing, I don't know if it will work with a File Loaded Browse.*

 ## Installation:
 * Place the JS_ListMark.clw and JS_ListMark.inc in your Clarion\Accessory\Libsrc\win